-In choosing to study Aberystwyth University's LLB Business Law degree, you will discover a challenging and stimulating course.
-Our degree is recognised by the Bar Standards Board and the Solicitors Regulation Authority, providing a direct route to the legal profession.
-The degree is taught in the oldest and most well-regarded Law School in Wales.
-You will benefit from the experience and enthusiasm of our expert staff, many of whom have also practised as barristers or solicitors, thus providing a practical application to your theoretical studies.
-This twenty-first century LLB Business Law degree encompasses a range of traditional and contemporary legal subjects with a specialism in business law, and will deliver the skills and competences demanded in the many career options available to you upon its successful completion.
+In choosing to study Aberystwyth University's LLB Business Law Degree, you will discover a challenging and stimulating course.
+The Bar Standards Board and the Solicitors Regulation Authority recognise our degree; this provides a direct route to the legal profession.
+The degree is taught in the oldest and most established Law School in Wales.
+You will benefit from the experience and enthusiasm of our expert staff, many of whom have also practised as solicitors, thus providing a practical application to your theoretical studies.
 You will emerge with real world capabilities, enabling you to shape your future and develop the career you deserve.

 - Teaching & Learning

 This LLB Business Law programme is designed to equip you with the formal knowledge required for a successful law career in the twenty-first century whilst also enabling you to gain specialist knowledge in the area of Business Law.